exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 > 👍
 >
 > Always us descriptive, human-readable placeholder IDs.
 They are tracked as an event property and can be used for analytics within Engagement.

+## Integration of a Carousel View

+If you want to show multiple in-app content blocks to the user for the same `Placeholder ID`, consider using `ContentBlockCarouselView`.
+The SDK will display the in-app content blocks for the current app user in a loop, in order of `Priority`.
+The in-app content blocks are displayed in a loop until the user interacts with them or until the carousel view instance is reloaded programmatically.

+If the carousel view's placeholder ID only matches a single in-app content block, it will behave like a static placeholder view with no loop effect.

 ### Add a Carousel View